Power of quantum measurement in simulating unphysical operations: Measurement-controlled post-processing

-Note that in the above model of QPD, the action on the input state is controlled by a classical system.
-Which physical operation will be enacted in each round is resolved by a pre-determined classical probability distribution.
+In the above model of QPD, which physical operation will be enacted in each round is resolved by a pre-determined classical probability distribution.
 As we are dealing with quantum information, there is no sense to limit the control system to a classical one.
 What we need is an operation that takes in an input state and outputs a state for the succeeding observable measurement and a classical value controlling the post-processing.
 The most general form of such a physical operation is known as a quantum instrument.
-We also note that quantum instrument was used in Ref.~\cite{buscemi2013direct} for simulating ideal two-point correlators.

 A quantum instrument is a quantum operation that gives both classical and quantum outputs.
 Mathematically, it is described by a collection $\lrc{\cM_j}$, where each $\cM_j$ is a CPTN map and $\sum_j \cM_j$ is CPTP~\cite{khatri2020principles}.
 Given an initial state $\rho$, the quantum instrument outputs a measurement outcome $j$ and a corresponding post-measurement state $\rho_j \coloneqq \cM_j(\rho) / \tr\lrb{\cM_j(\rho)}$ with a probability $\tr\lrb{\cM_j(\rho)}$ dependent on the input state.
 When the measurement outcome from the quantum instrument is $j$, we multiply a coefficient $\a_j$ to the value obtained from the one-shot observable measurement on the state $\rho_j$.
 Then, the expected value of the output after classical post-processing is $\sum_j \tr\lrb{\cM_j(\rho)} \alpha_j \tr\lrb{\rho_j O} = \tr\lrb{\sum_j \alpha_j \cM_j(\rho) O}$.
 As in QPD, we repeat these steps for multiple rounds to obtain an estimation of $\tr\lrb{\sum_j \alpha_j \cM_j(\rho) O}$.
 We call this whole process measurement-controlled post-processing, which is visualized in Fig.~\ref{fig:model_comparison}(b).